Employment & Internships

 Accommodations: If you require accommodations during the application or interview process, please notify us.
 We are committed to ensuring an inclusive and accessible experience for all candidates.

 If you possess these qualifications, are energetic and passionate about the mission of NOVA, and enjoy a friendly, team-oriented environment, we would like to hear from you!
-Please submit your resume with a cover letter telling us why you are the person for this job, and your salary requirements to Careers@novabucks.org (Subject line: Administrative Assistant Children’s Advocacy Center)
+Please submit your resume with a cover letter telling us why you are the person for this job, and your salary requirements to Careers@novabucks.org (Subject line: Forensic Interviewer)